alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## The Fractal Flame Algorithm for SideFX Houdini

 An implementation of FLAM3 inside SideFX Houdini software using CVEX programming language.
-The code went up and down during the past months and finally settled for the most minimalistic version in favor of performance.
+The code went up and down and finally settled for the most minimalistic version in favor of performance.

 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
 `FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on.`